bigcode-project/bigcode-evaluation-harness/README.md

 |APPS | GPT2 finetuned (1.5B) |2.4%| 0.5% | 0% |0.97% |
 |APPS | CodeParrot (1.5B) |  | | | |
 |APPS | BigCode (340M) |  | | | |
+   * Pass@k scores:

 </div>

 ## Remarks
-* Currenltly, we use parallel evaluation across multple GPUs using `accelerate`, this assumes that you can fit the model in one GPU.
+* Currenltly, we use parallel evaluation across multiple GPUs using `accelerate`, this assumes that you can fit the model in one GPU.
 * Please note this evaluation harness tries to cover a wide set of models, but there could still be room for improvement based on each model, some might require different prompt engineering or post-processing of the code generations.

 ## Acknowledgements